Category: N

 πŸ‘₯ Population & Demographics

-As of the 2020 census, Newbury has a population of approximately 6,600 residents.
-The demographic makeup of the town is predominantly White, with smaller percentages of Asian, African American, and other races.
-The median age in Newbury is around 47 years.
+As of the 2020 census, North Attleboro has a population of approximately 28,712 people.
+The town’s demographic makeup is predominantly White, followed by Asian, African American, and other races.
+The median age in the town is around 40 years.

 πŸ›οΈ History